 0625 random QDMV Test Simulator80% needed to pass; 5 mistakes allowed

 07Q 211-360Mega Test80% needed to pass; 30 mistakes allowed

-South Dakota Permit Test FAQ
+Connecticut Permit Test FAQ

-Applying for Your SD Permit
+Applying for Your CT Permit

 What are the requirements to get my learner's permit?

-The written knowledge test has 25 questions.
+The test has a total of 25 questions.

 How many questions must I answer correctly to pass?